k-box/k-box/docs/user/documents/share.md

 # Sharing
 K-Box sharing options are available through the Sharing window, that can be accessed through:

-1. _Share_ button on the top navigation bar
+_Share_ button on the top navigation bar

 ![share-nav](./img/share-nav.PNG)

-2. _Share_ option in the right-hand menu
+or _Share_ option in the right-hand menu

 ![share-menu](./img/share-menu.PNG)

-3. _Sharing settings_ on details panel
+or _Sharing settings_ on details panel

 ![share-panel](./img/share-panel.PNG)